runzeeee/Interactive-Lab-Hub/Lab 3/README.md

 https://drive.google.com/file/d/1tQ_yjxytbq8tbcuBBkqMLzqrqDerK5Vo/view?usp=sharing

+The whole process is relatively smooth, and the task of recording the cooldown time of spells is well completed.
+But the problem encountered is：

+1. Participants may speak very quickly when reporting on the opponent's use of spells.

+2. Participants may not be clear about who the opponent is when reporting on the spells used by the opponent.

+3. Audio reminders may be easily overlooked, and visual reminders need to be added。

 ### Wizarding with the Pi (optional)
 In the [demo directory](./demo), you will find an example Wizard of Oz project.
 In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
 You may use this demo code as a template.
 By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
 You can control what the system says from the controller as well!